Welcome to today's edition of the Rush 24-7 podcast.

 The aides who ran Bratt's campaign say they are suddenly swamped with calls and requests.

-So it is I, El Rushbo speaking up for Brad.
+So it is I, El Rushbo, speaking up for Brad.

-Doing the heavy lifting for Brad.
+It is I, El Rushbo, doing the heavy lifting for Brad.

-And yes, the next one.
+And get this next one.

-This is yesterday in Boston, uh, on on the uh on the radio, and there's some guy from the Cook Political Report, National Editor Amy Walter, uh, about about this loss, and uh she was asked, what what about crossover voters?
+This is yesterday in Boston on the radio, and there's some guy from the Cook Political Report, National Editor Amy Walter, about this loss.

 I'm reading here that they didn't come out in such numbers.

-If he went into the most democratic precincts in his district, the turnout was really pretty abysmal.
+If he went into the most Democratic precincts in his district, the turnout was really pretty abysmal.

 He lost among Republicans.

-And I think one thing we have to remember, too, is uh the the amount of national attention that was being brought to bear in this race, folks like Rush Limbaugh and Laura Ingraham really encouraging folks to turn out.
+And I think one thing we have to remember, too, is the amount of national attention that was being brought to bear in this race.

 So you had that added momentum the weekend before the election.

-Now, you know, it'd be easy for me to play this and let it go and then let it slide, but folks, you know, if those of you who listen here regularly every day, you know, and this is typical, by the way, low information inside the beltway, political reporter, blissfully unaware.
+But folks, you know, those of you who listen here regularly every day, you know, and this is typical, by the way, low information inside the Beltway, political reporter, blissfully unaware.

 I do not get involved in primaries.